On the typical and atypical solutions to the Kuramoto equations: Explicit genericity conditions on coupling coefficients

+In other words, $\badcoupling(G)$ is the set of symmetric coupling coefficients for which the algebraic Kuramoto system \eqref{equ: algebraic kuramoto} is not Bernshtein-general.
+In the following subsections, we will develop an algebraic and graph-theoretic description for the exceptional coupling coefficients $\badcoupling(G)$.

-We start with an analysis of a single facial system.
-For a given face $F$ of $\radjp_G$, we describe the coupling coefficients for which the facial system $\init_F (\raks_G)$ has a $\CC^*$-zero, signaling the genericity condition for \Cref{thm: generic root count} is broken.
+We start with the analysis of a single facial system.
+For a face $F$ of $\radjp_G$, we describe the coupling coefficients for which the facial system $\init_F (\raks_G)$ has a $\CC^*$-zero, signaling the genericity condition for \Cref{thm: generic root count} is broken and the number of isolated $\CC^*$-zeros of $\aks_{(G,K)}$ drops.